SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 .. plot:: userguide/regridding_plots/interpolate_column.py

 The red diamonds on the extremes of the altitude values show that we have extrapolated data beyond the range of the original data.
-In some cases this is desirable functionality but in other cases it is not.
+In some cases this is desirable but in other cases it is not.
 For example, this column defines a surface altitude value of 414m, so extrapolating an "air potential temperature" at 400m makes little physical sense in this case.

 We can control the extrapolation mode when defining the interpolation scheme.
-Controlling the extrapolation mode means we can avoid situations like the above where extrapolating values makes little physical sense.
+Controlling the extrapolation mode allows us to avoid situations like the above where extrapolating values makes little physical sense.

 The extrapolation mode is controlled by the ``extrapolation_mode`` keyword.
 For the available interpolation schemes available in Iris, the ``extrapolation_mode`` keyword must be one of:
- * ``extrapolate`` (the extrapolation points will be calculated by extending the gradient of the closest two points),
+ * ``extrapolate`` -- the extrapolation points will be calculated by extending the gradient of the closest two points,
- * ``error`` (a ValueError exception will be raised, notifying an attempt to extrapolate),
+ * ``error`` -- a ValueError exception will be raised, notifying an attempt to extrapolate,
- * ``nan`` (the extrapolation points will be be set to NaN),
+ * ``nan`` -- the extrapolation points will be be set to NaN,
- * ``mask`` (the extrapolation points will always be masked, even if the source data is not a MaskedArray), or
+ * ``mask`` -- the extrapolation points will always be masked, even if the source data is not a MaskedArray, or
- * ``nanmask`` (if the source data is a MaskedArray the extrapolation points will be masked.
-Otherwise they will be set to NaN).
+ * ``nanmask`` -- if the source data is a MaskedArray the extrapolation points will be masked.
+Otherwise they will be set to NaN.

 Using an extrapolation mode is achieved by constructing an interpolation scheme with the extrapolation mode keyword set as required.
 The constructed scheme